jubishop/smalldemocracy/README.md

 ## Ruby on Rails:

-Using modern rails is tricky, you will need a Boosted because by default you need `node`.
+To use modern rails you will need a Boosted server to deal with the filesystem usage.
-However you can get around this with the `--skip-javascript` option.
 Here's the steps to set this up from here:

 - Install rails: